dprog-philippe-docourt/django-qr-code/README.md

 {% qr_from_text "Hello World!" size="m" image_format='png' %}
 ```

-The size of the QR code can be either a positive integer or one of the following letters:
+The size parameter gives the size of each module of the QR code matrix.
+It can be either a positive integer or one of the following letters:
 * t or T: tiny (value: 6)
 * s or S: small (value: 12)
 * m or M: medium (value: 18)
 * l or L: large (value: 30)
 * h or H: huge (value: 48)

+For PNG image format the size unit is in pixels, while the unit is 0.1 mm for SVG format.

 Here is a "hello world" QR code using the version 12:
 ```djangotemplate
 {% qr_from_text "Hello World!" size=8 version=12 %}
 ```
 The version parameter is an integer from 1 to 40 that controls the size of the QR code matrix.
 Set to None to determine this automatically.
 The smallest, version 1, is a 21 x 21 matrix.
 The biggest, version 40, is 177 x 177 matrix.
-The size grows by 4 boxes/side.
+The size grows by 4 modules/side.

-Here is a "hello world" QR code using a border of 6 boxes:
+Here is a "hello world" QR code using a border of 6 modules:
 ```djangotemplate
 {% qr_from_text "Hello World!" size=10 border=6 %}
 ```
-The border parameter controls how many boxes thick the border should be (the default is 4, which is the minimum according to the specs).
+The border parameter controls how many modules thick the border should be (the default is 4, which is the minimum according to the specs).

 The source code on [GitHub](https://github.com/dprog-philippe-docourt/django-qr-code) contains a simple demo app.
 Please check out the templates folder (in qr_code_demo/templates/qr_code_demo) for examples.

 ## Notes
 The SVG is the default image format.
 It is a vectorial format so it can be scaled as wanted.
 However, it has two drawbacks.
-The size is not given in pixel, so you do not know the number of pixels it will occupy.
+The size is not given in pixel, which can be problematic if the design of your website relies on a fixed width (in pixels).
 The format is less compact than PNG and results in a larger HTML content.
 Note that a base64 PNG is less compressible than a SVG tag, so it might not matter that much of you use HTML compression on your web server.

 SVG has [broad support](http://caniuse.com/#feat=svg) now and it will work properly on any modern web browser.

 ## Demo Application
 If you want to try this app, you may want to use the demo application shipped alongside the source code.